Open an Indonesian bank account in 6 steps

 You can use your Wise debit card at almost every ATM in Indonesia.
 Some ATMs might charge an extra service charge, though most banks will let you withdraw money for free.

-How to open a bank account in Indonesia as a foreigner?
+How do I open a bank account in Indonesia as a foreigner?

 Foreigners can open a bank account in Indonesia by showing their passport, residence permit (KITAS or KITAP), and proof of residence in Indonesia.